tim-lawson/more-bikes/README.md

 - Experiment with learning algorithms, e.g., kernel regression, Gaussian processes, ensemble methods, etc.
 - Improve evaluation of learning algorithms and models
+- Reorganise pre- and post-processing functions
+- Integrate pre- and post-processing functions into the pipeline

 Documentation: